 Take the Family to Celebration Station

 Get behind the driver’s seat for some racing of your own at Celebration Station, which features an impressive go-kart track.
-You’ll also find arcade games, miniature golf, bumper boats, batting cages, a climbing wall, laser tag and paintball (basically enough to keep you and your kids busy for hours).
+You’ll also find arcade games, miniature golf, bumper boats, batting cages, a climbing wall, laser tag and paintball (basically enough to keep you and your children busy for hours).

 Eat Like a Local

 If you’re craving Texas-style barbecue, wood-fired pizza, authentic Tex-Mex cuisine or anything in between, you’ll find it in Mesquite.
 Some local favorites include the Mesquite BBQ, which has been family owned and operated since 1959.
-The old-school barbecue joint has been serving pulled-pork, burnt ends, smoked chicken, and sausage for generations.
+The old-school barbecue joint has been serving pulled-pork, burnt ends, smoked chicken and sausage for generations.
 Yia Yia House of Gyros is the place to go for its namesake sandwich as well as other Greek and Mediterranean staples.
 The Bull’s Pen Cafe is known for both its Tex-Mex and country favorites, while Snuffers is the go-to spot for burgers and sandwiches.

 Can you check them all off your list?

 There’s much more to Mesquite than the activities listed here, but these must-try experiences are a good starting place when exploring the city.
-Make it a point to check at least a few off of your list if you’re in the area.
+Make it a point to check at least a few off your list if you’re in the area.
 You never know what you’ll discover along the way.